mino42/my_projects/README.md

 Link for the website: http://users.atw.hu/magicland/kartya.php

 2. Duck game
 It is an infinitely running skill game running on a website, designed for PC.
-The player is playing as a duck, you need to dodge and/or shoot the enemies coming your way.
+The player is playing as an astronaut vampire duck with laser eyes.
+The player need to dodge and/or shoot the enemies coming their way.
 The files are in this repository (only html and js, images are not included).
 Used languages/libraries: HTML, CSS, JS.
 Link for the website: http://users.atw.hu/magicland/duck/